General information

 Figure 7.
 Spectator Grandstand and Parking Area at the Finish Line

 Figure 8.
-2.5 Mile Qualifying Course Start Area and Parking Area
+4 km Qualifying Course Start Area and Parking Area

 Figure 9.
-5 Mile Long Course Start Area and Parking Area
+8 km Long Course Start Area and Parking Area

 Figure 10.
-Launching a vehicle on the 5 Mile Long Course
+Launching a Vehicle on the 8 km Long Course

-Two ranch roads intersect the course, Ranch Road 1 near the 4 mile sign and Badger Ranch Road near the 1000 m sign.
-Flaggers will be stationed at these ranch roads and at roadblocks on each end of the course to ensure that no outside vehicles enter the course during a heat.
-An ambulance will be stationed at Badger Ranch Road.
+Two ranch roads intersect the course, Ranch Road 1 near the 7 km sign and Badger Ranch Road between the 1000 m and 500 m signs.
+Flaggers are stationed at these ranch roads and at roadblocks on each end of the course to ensure that no outside vehicles enter the course during a heat.
+An ambulance is stationed at Badger Ranch Road.
+Figures 11 and 12 show straw bales being dropped off for distribution in the 8 km start parking area and the bridge lined with protective boards.

 Schedule